joakim/tent-share/README.md

 **This is a suggestion for a new post type, it does not yet exist.
 It's a WIP.
 See [Thoughts](#thoughts) for more.**

-See also my suggestion for a [Link](https://github.com/joakim/tent-link) post type.
+See also my suggestion for the related [Link](https://github.com/joakim/tent-link) post type.

 # Share